vyos/vyos-documentation/docs/configuration/interfaces/l2tpv3.rst

   This defaults to UDP

-.. cfgcmd:: set interfaces l2tpv3 <interface> local-ip <address>
+.. cfgcmd:: set interfaces l2tpv3 <interface> source-address <address>

-  set the IP address of the local interface to be used for the tunnel.
+  Set the IP address of the local interface to be used for the tunnel.

   This address must be the address of a local interface.
 May be specified as an IPv4 address or an IPv6 address.

-.. cfgcmd:: set interfaces l2tpv3 <interface> remote-ip <address>
+.. cfgcmd:: set interfaces l2tpv3 <interface> remote <address>

   Set the IP address of the remote peer.
 May be specified as an IPv4 address or an IPv6 address.